How to Stand Out and Get Hired Through a Padel Recruitment Agency

 Sports Level and Certifications

-International certification (minimum FIP Level 2): This is the non-negotiable passport.
+International certification (FIP Level 2 minimum): This is the non-negotiable passport.

-Demonstrable experience: Specify years, academies, and achievements (e.g., "I trained 3 junior champions").
+Demonstrable experience: Specify years, academies, and achievements (e.g., "Trained 3 youth champions").

-Valued specializations: High performance, children's padel, club management.
+Valued specializations: High performance, youth padel, club management.

 Languages and Communication with Foreign Players

-English at a B2 level is a requirement, not a plus.
-In specific destinations, basic knowledge of the local language (Arabic, Swedish, Italian) makes a difference.
-Clear and motivating communication is as important as technique.
+A B2 level in English is a requirement, not a bonus.
+In specific destinations, basic knowledge of the local language (Arabic, Swedish, Italian) makes a huge difference.
+Clear and motivating communication is just as important as technique.

 Adaptability to Different Cultures and International Clubs

-You must demonstrate flexibility to integrate into new environments.
-This includes respecting local schedules, traditions (like Ramadan in Arab countries), and adapting your teaching methodology to different mindsets.
+You must demonstrate the flexibility to integrate into new environments.
+This includes respecting local schedules, traditions (such as Ramadan in Arab countries), and adapting your teaching methodology to different mindsets.

 How to Prepare Your CV and Professional Profile for Padel Recruitment